sjtalkar/sjtalkar.github.io/NLP course notes.md

  In the autoregressive model, the value of yt at time t is defined as a linear combination of the values in the immediately preceding window of length p. yt =
-<sup>p</sup><sub>i=1</sub>[$/sigma]ai · yt−i + c + ǫt
+<sup>p</sup><sub>i=1</sub>[$/sigma]ai · y<sub>t−i</sub> + c + ǫt

 A model that uses the preceding window of length p is referred to as an AR(p) model.
 The values of the regression coefficients a1 . . . ap, c need to be learned from the training data.
 The larger the value of p, the greater the lag that one is willing to incorporate in the autocorrelations.
 The choice of p should be guided by the level of autocorrelation.

 Note that the model can be used effectively for forecasting future values, only if the key properties of the time series, such as the mean, variance, and autocorrelation do not change significantly with time.
+Because the autocorrelation often reduces with increasing values of the lag L, a value of p should be selected, so that the autocorrelation at lag L = p is small.
+The coefficients a1, . . . ap, c can be approximated with least-squares regression, to minimize the square-error of the overdetermined system.

+**Specifically, the R2-value **
+which is also referred to as the coefficient of determination, measures the ratio of the white noise to the series variance:
+R<sup>2</sup> = 1− Mean<sub>t</sub> (ǫ<sup>2</sup>t )/ Variancet(y <sub>t</sub>)

+The coefficient of determination quantifies the fraction of variability in the series that is explained by the regression, as opposed to random noise.
+It is therefore desirable for this coefficient to be as close to 1 as possible.

+## > Autoregressive Moving Average Models

+While autocorrelation is a useful predictive property of time series, it does not always explain all the variations.
+In fact, the unexpected component of the variations (shocks), does impact future values of the time series.
+This component can be captured with the use of a moving average model (MA).
+The moving average model predicts subsequent series values on the basis of the past history of deviations from predicted values.
+A deviation from a predicted value can be viewed as white noise, or a shock.
+This model is best used in scenarios where the behavioral attribute value at a timestamp is dependent on the history of shocks in the time series, rather than the actual series values.

+y<sub>t</sub> = <subi=1</sub>[$/sigma]qi=b<sub>i</sub> · ǫ<sub>t−i</sub> + c + ǫ<sub>t</sub>